The link between exercise and mental health

 Exercise and mental health: Six ideas to get you moving

-Exercise doesn’t have to involve strenuous activity.
-It’s simply about getting your muscles moving and your blood pumping.
-Here are six ideas to get you moving to increase your daily physical activity.
+Exercise doesn’t have to involve strenuous activity – any movement is better than none.
+Here are six ideas to help you increase your daily physical activity and exercise.

 If you live near a park, beach or public garden, head out to see what’s available.
 Many parks and public areas have walking tracks and training equipment, and some even host local exercise groups.
 Next time you get the chance, head outside and take a stroll, even if it is a short walk around the block.

-Increasing your strength doesn’t require a gym membership.
+Building your strength doesn’t require a gym membership.
 Use household objects, such as full water bottles, books or anything else you can safely and comfortably lift as weights.
-You can also do strength training without any equipment by trying push ups, side planks, and squats.
-Go online and you can find examples of how to do the exercises, with many having modifications for beginners.
+You can also do bodyweight exercises like push-ups, planks, and squats without any equipment.
+Search online for beginner-friendly exercises and modifications that work for your fitness level.

 4. Leave the car at home

-When it makes sense, walk or ride your bike somewhere instead of taking the car.
+When it makes sense, consider walking or riding your bike instead of taking the car.
 Or take the car but park in a spot that’s further away from the entrance to walk a few extra steps.
-If you take public transport, get off at an earlier stop to squeeze in a little bit of exercise.
+If you take public transport, get off at an earlier stop to squeeze in a little exercise.

 6. Make housework part of your routine